 The image is a cartoon and comedy favorite all around the world – if there’s a fire hydrant, there’s sure to be a dog lifting his leg on it.
-But why do fire hydrants (and other vertical surfaces) prompt this behavior?
+But why do dogs lift their leg to pee?

-And it’s not just female dogs who squat to pee – many male dogs never get in the habit of lifting their legs, and the jury is still out on whether or not this is a learned behavior or an instinctive one, or more common in unaltered vs neutered dogs.
+And it’s not just female dogs who squat to pee – many male dogs never get in the habit of lifting their legs to pee, and the jury is still out on whether or not this is a learned behavior or an instinctive one, or if the behavior is more common in unaltered vs neutered dogs.
 So if your male dog never hoists a leg, don’t worry about it; that’s just who he is.
-But, if he has been raising his leg his entire life and all of a sudden starts squatting, it may be a sign of a UTI or even a hip injury, and you should take him to the vet to get it checked out.
+But if your dog has been lifting his leg to pee for his entire life and all of a sudden starts squatting, it may be a sign of a UTI or even a hip injury, and you should take him to the vet to get it checked out.